A history of blood clots is usually not a reason to avoid the AstraZeneca vaccine | ExBulletin

 Arterial thrombus

-The arteries that supply blood to the heart, brain, and lower extremities can usually be narrowed due to risk factors such as smoking, diabetes, high blood pressure, and cholesterol.
+The arteries that supply blood to the heart, brain, and lower limbs Narrow,Normally Risk factor Includes smoking, diabetes, high blood pressure, cholesterol and more.

-The formation of blood clots in these areas can block blood flow and cause, for example, a heart attack or stroke.
+Ah Blood clot Formation at these sites can interfere Blood flow, For example heart attack Or stroke.

 What is TTS?

-The AstraZeneca vaccine is associated with a rare condition called thrombosis.
-Thrombocytopenia Syndrome, or TTS.
-Cases of this condition have also been reported after Johnson & Johnson.
-COVID There is no vaccine, Australia..
+AstraZeneca vaccines are associated with a rare condition called thrombosis with thrombocytopenia syndrome.
+Or TTSCases of this condition have been reported since then.
+Johnson & Johnson COVID VaccineHowever, this is not available in Australia.

 We now know more about this condition than we did a few months ago.

 This process also consumes platelets, which reduces the number of platelets.
-The name “thrombosis” refers to blood clots, and “thrombocytopenia” means a low number of platelets.
+The name “thrombosis” refers to a blood clot, and “thrombocytopenia” means a low platelet count.

-The Australian Immunotechnology Advisory Group (ATAGI) recently estimated the risk of TTS in Australia for 100,000 doses of the AstraZeneca vaccine to people over the age of 50, but this data shows more people.
-Can change as you get the vaccine.
+The Australian Immunization Technology Advisory Group (ATAGI) recently estimated the risk of TTS in Australia as follows: About 1.6 / 100,000 The dose of AstraZeneca vaccine given to people over the age of 50.
+However, this data can change as more people are vaccinated.

 Outcomes for TTS patients have improved significantly worldwide since this condition was first recognized earlier this year.
-In Australia, most TTS patients are recovering or are recovering.
+In australia Most patients TTS has recovered or is recovering.

 Do not delay vaccination

-There is no evidence that people who have previously experienced blood clots, who are at genetic risk for blood clots, or who are taking anticoagulants or related drugs are at increased risk of TTS.
+There is No evidence People who have had blood clots before, who are at genetic risk for blood clots, or who are taking anticoagulants or related medications, Increased risk Of TTS.

 The mechanism of TTS, an immune-driven disease that causes platelet overactivity, is quite different from other types of blood clots.